C0deWiser/polyglot/readme.md

 ### Collecting strings

-Once you have configured `xgettext` in your application's `config/polyglot.php` configuration file, you may collect strings using the polyglot Artisan command.
+Once you have configured `sources` in your application's `config/polyglot.php` configuration file, you may collect strings using the polyglot Artisan command.
 This single command will collect all translation strings from the configured sources:

 ```shell
 php artisan polyglot:collect